-Glasgow Credit Union is the largest and most successful credit union in the UK.
-We offer loans, savings and mortgages and our services are exclusively available to people who live or work within the Glasgow ‘G’ postcode area.
-This may still leave you wondering, what makes us different?
+Glasgow Credit Union is one of the largest credit unions in the UK with over 50,000 members.
+We offer loans, savings and mortgages and our services are exclusively available to people who live or work within West of Scotland (which includes all G, FK, KA, ML or PA postcodes), or work for one of our Employer Partners.

 Each month we donate to local charities and good causes through our charitable fund, Giving Glasgow.
-Since we started our Giving Glasgow fund, we have donated over £36,000 to 74 local charities and good causes.
+In the past four years, we have donated over £60,000 to local charities and good causes.
 We encourage all members and non-members to submit nominations.
 To find out more and make a nomination today, visit our Giving Glasgow page.

-One of our objectives is to promote financial wellbeing and empowerment throughout the Glasgow area.
+One of our objectives is to promote financial wellbeing and empowerment throughout the communities we serve throughout the West of Scotland.
 Our Employer Partner scheme is just one way we succeed in doing so.
-We currently work with over 100 employers from the greater Glasgow area, giving their employees access to easy savings, loans and mortgages.
+We currently work with over 110 employers, giving their employees access to easy savings, loans and mortgages.
 By becoming an employer partner, every employee that works for you can save directly from their wage.
 This, alongside our financial wellbeing presentations, can help support good money management and reduce stress and absenteeism commonly associated with poor money management.
-To find out more, check out our employer partner page.
+To find out more, check out our Employer Partner page.

-We have been promoting financial education since we opened in 1989, but over the past 10 years, we regularly hold financial education events in primary schools and high schools across the Glasgow area.
+We have been promoting financial education since we opened in 1989, but over the past 10 years, we regularly hold financial education events in primary schools and high schools.
 In doing so, we hope that future generations will be capable of making healthy financial decisions throughout their lives.
+Check out our financial education page for more information.

 Please check first that you are eligible to apply: